PublicaMundi/ckanext-publicamundi/README.md

     # Specify a list of formats which should be considered as services (APIs)
     ckanext.publicamundi.api_resource_formats = wms wcs wfs csw

+    # Add extra top-level (i.e not contained in schema) metadata fields.
+This is usually needed to provide
+    # a bridge to 3rd-party plugins that expect certain fields to be present (e.g. `spatial` from `spatial_metadata`).
+    ckanext.publicamundi.extra_fields = spatial

     # Specify a list of pre-existing resource formats to be used as autocomplete suggestions
     ckanext.publicamundi.resource_formats =
     # raster file formats